Is Fidelity National Information Services Inc (FIS) Set to Under

 Understanding Fidelity National Information Services Inc Business

-Fidelity National Information Services Inc, with a market cap of $34.08 billion and sales of $17.08 billion, operates at the forefront of the software industry.
-The company boasts an operating margin of 11.76% and has expanded its reach through strategic acquisitions.
-The 2015 acquisition of Sungard diversified its services to include record-keeping for investment firms, while the 2019 acquisition of Worldpay positioned FIS as a leader in payment processing for merchants, particularly in the United States and United Kingdom.
-Approximately a quarter of its revenue is generated from international markets, indicating a global footprint.
+Fidelity National Information Services Inc, with a market cap of $35.68 billion and sales of $17.08 billion, has expanded its operations beyond its core processing and ancillary services to banks.
+The acquisitions of Sungard in 2015 and Worldpay in 2019 have diversified its offerings to include record-keeping for investment firms and payment processing services for merchants.
+With a significant presence in the United States and United Kingdom, approximately a quarter of its revenue is generated from international markets.
+The company's operating margin stands at 11.76%, reflecting its profitability in the competitive software industry.

 Financial Strength Breakdown

 Fidelity National Information Services Inc's financial strength indicators present some concerning insights about the company's balance sheet health.
-The interest coverage ratio of 3.45 positions it worse than 84.61% of 1,598 companies in the Software industry.
-This ratio highlights potential challenges the company might face when handling its interest expenses on outstanding debt.
-The company's Altman Z-Score is just -1.19, which is below the distress zone of 1.81, suggesting that the company may face financial distress over the next few years.
-Additionally, the company's low cash-to-debt ratio at 0.03 indicates a struggle in handling existing debt levels.
+With an interest coverage ratio of 3.45, it ranks lower than 84.38% of companies in the Software industry, indicating potential difficulties in managing interest expenses.
+The company's Altman Z-Score of -1.13 falls below the distress threshold, suggesting a risk of financial distress.
+Moreover, a low cash-to-debt ratio of 0.03 highlights the challenge in managing existing debt levels.

 Growth Prospects